 The fourth quarter is free for electives that can also be chosen within the department.

-During the second year, you will work in the Laboratory Urban Transformations and Sustainability on an individual graduation project on a topic that reflects the research priorities within the Urbanism Research Themes.
+During the second year, you will work on an individual graduation project in the graduation laboratory Urbanism on a topic that reflects the research portfolio of the Urbanism department.

 Cross domain graduation studios

-Master students Architecture, Urbanism and Building Sciences can, instead of the regular studio’s or graduation themes, choose during their second year for one of the cross domain graduation studios.
+Master students Architecture, Urbanism and Building Sciences can, also choose during their second year for one of the cross-domain graduation studios.
 Students from the Urbanism track can choose for: